miicolas/npmBytes/README.md

-### USEFLOW
+### npmBytes
->UseFlow is media on social networks and the web that offers news on Tech topics.
+>npmBytes is media on social networks and the web that offers news on Tech topics.
 Whether you are a gamer, developer or a professional in one of the tech fields, you will learn and be informed about the latest trends.

 ## Astro Project